skrysmanski/devlog/content/articles/dotnet/wcf-real-easy.md

 The important code here is in `Run()`.

-First, we create an instance of [ServiceHost](http://msdn.microsoft.com/library/ms554652.aspx) and pass the service //implementation// to it.
+First, we create an instance of [ServiceHost](http:*msdn.microsoft.com/library/ms554652.aspx) and pass the service *implementation// to it.

 Next, we add an endpoint for the host (i.e. where the client will connect to).
-Here we specified the service //interface// because the service implementation could implement multiple services.
+Here we specified the service *interface* because the service implementation could implement multiple services.

 Last, we start the service host with `Open()`.